gabrieledangeli/QMLxBinarizedMNIST/README.md

 # QML Challenge – Task 2: Binarized MNIST Evaluation

 This repository implements **Task 2** of the ZHAW / UZH Quantum Machine Learning Challenge.
-It evaluates and compares a classical neural network against a hybrid quantum-classical model on the **Binarized MNIST** dataset.
+It evaluates and compares classical and quantum machine learning approaches on the **Binarized MNIST** dataset.

+The implementation is inspired by the paper **"Hybrid quantum neural networks show strongly reduced need for free parameters in entity matching" (Scientific Reports, 2025)**, adapting the architectures to the Binarized MNIST classification task (digits 0 vs 1).

 ## Goal

 The goal is to:
-1. Implement a classical baseline (MLP).
+1. Implement a **Classical Baseline (MLP)**.
-2. Implement a quantum/hybrid model using **PennyLane**.
+2. Implement a **Quantum Neural Network (QNN)** with minimal parameters.
-3. Train both on a subset of MNIST (e.g., digits 0 vs 1).
+3. Implement a **Hybrid Quantum Neural Network (HQNN)** with trainable classical embedding.
-4. Compare their performance in terms of **Test Accuracy**.
+4. Compare their performance in terms of **Test Accuracy** and **Number of Parameters**.

 ## Project Structure